 Because hating Manchester United requires taste.
 And if Tottenham fans had any taste, they wouldn't be Tottenham fans.

 May 24, 1919: A friendly (what we Americans would call an exhibition game) is played between Arsenal and Tottenham at Highbury -- technically a home game for Tottenham, as White Hart Lane had been impounded by the British government for war-related activities.
 The game ends 0-0.

 It had been 10 weeks since the decision to give promotion to Arsenal and deny it to Tottenham had been made.
 And yet, not only had Tottenham decided to continue playing matches (there had been matches during the war, just not League or FA Cup matches) at Highbury until The Lane was given back to them at the start of the next season, they agreed to play this completely unnecessary friendly against their local rivals.

-If Tottenham -- management, players or fans -- were so angry about Arsenal using corrupt means to keep them out of Division One at the time, why play this game at all?
+If Tottenham -- management, players or fans -- were so angry at that time about Arsenal using corrupt means to keep them out of Division One, then why would they have agreed to play this game at all?
 And why play this game, or any game, at Highbury?
 Why not find some other place to play, if The Lane hadn't yet come back under their control?

 Yet another fact to demolish the lie that there was any thought, at the time, to Arsenal's "corruption."
 Whenever that story started, it wasn't in the Spring of 1919.

 Part II will follow.